aman-20232703/networking-cisco-packet-tracer-/README.md

 Used for short-range communication such as remote controls.
 • Satellite Communication:
 Uses satellites to transmit signals over very long distances
-3. Network Architecture (How it’s built)
+#### 3. Network Architecture (How it’s built)
 Network architecture refers to the design and structure of a computer network.
 It defines how different devices like computers, servers, routers, and switches are connected and how they communicate with each other.
-Types of Network Architecture
+##### Types of Network Architecture
-Peer-to-Peer (P2P): In a Peer-to-Peer (P2P) network, all computers (called peers) are equal.
+<b>Peer-to-Peer (P2P):</b> In a Peer-to-Peer (P2P) network, all computers (called peers) are equal.
 Each device can act as both a client (requesting data) and a server (sharing data).
 There is no central server controlling the network.
-Advantages of P2P
+##### Advantages of P2P
 • Easy to set up and use, especially for small networks.
 • No need for expensive central servers.
 • If one computer goes offline, others can still communicate.
 • Good for sharing files like music, videos, or documents.
-Client-Server: In a Client-Server network, there is a central server that provides resources, data, or services, and multiple clients (computers or devices) connect to this server to use those services.
+<b>Client-Server:</b> In a Client-Server network, there is a central server that provides resources, data, or services, and multiple clients (computers or devices) connect to this server to use those services.
-Advantages of Client-Server Network
+##### Advantages of Client-Server Network
 • Centralized control makes it easier to manage and secure the network.
 • Servers can be very powerful and handle many clients at once.
 • Easier to back up data because it’s stored centrally.
 • Good for businesses and large organizations.

 What is Network Topology?
 Network Topology refers to the Structural arrangement or layout pattern of various elements (links, nodes, etc.) in a computer network.
 It defines how different devices (computers, printers, servers) are